 At Green Bridge, we strive to serve more than just great coffee.
-With the Community Blend Promise, we’re committed to supporting the people and programs our stand serves.
+With the Community Blend Promise, we’re committed to supporting the people and programs our coffee shop serves.
 To do this, we’ve pledged to give back 10% of every purchase--not just profits--to organizations or neighbors in need.

 Each quarter will feature two local Community Blend Partners.
 Customers will get to choose which Partner their purchase will support.
-We’re a drive-thru stand that’s doing coffee differently.
-All you need to do is pull up to take part.
+We’re a coffee shop that’s doing coffee differently.
+All you need to do is walk in to take part.

 Best Buddies is an organization that helps create opportunities in leadership, friendships and employment for people with intellectual and developmental disabilities.
 The programs help people with IDD form meaningful friendships with their peers, secure successful jobs, live independently, improve public speaking, self-advocacy and communication skills, and feel valued by society.

 One last step in establishing roots for Best Buddies here is raising funds to build an Oregon office for a home base.
 The goal is to raise $250,000 to make this dream come true.
 Obviously, we aren’t the only fund raisers but we are excited to bring both financial support and awareness to this wonderful organization.

 Through Double Up Food Bucks (DUFB), Hillsdale Farmer’s Market provides vouchers for low-income community members to purchase locally grown fresh fruit and vegetables from their vendors.
 This program increases the purchasing power of customers using their EBT cards at the market by providing them with up an additional $10 to spend at participating vendors on fresh locally grown produce.
 This also translates directly to dollars in the pockets of our farmers, who are able to redeem these vouchers like cash at the end of each market day.
 Funding for this program comes directly from local partners and sponsorships, and the generosity of neighbors (like GBC customers), which is invaluable to the program's success.